Improving the spin-down limits of the continuous gravitational waves emitted from rotating triaxial pulsars: Conclusion

 \section{Conclusion}

+We know that for a pulsar to be a good candidate for the detection of continuous gravitational waves, that is, for it to be a high-value target, the ratio $\frac{h_{0}^{95\%}}{h_{0}^{\rm sd}}$ should be less than one, where $h_{0}^{95\%}$ is the 95\% credible upper limit of the gravitational wave amplitude, $h_0$.
+Along with a precise measurement of $h_{0}^{95\%}$, an accurate estimate of $h_{0}^{\rm sd}$ will improve the estimate of the ratio.

-As mentioned previously, for calculating the $h_{0}^{\rm sd}$ values using eq. (\ref{eq:h0sd}), $\dot{f}_{\rm s,int}$ values devoid of contamination from dynamical effects should be used.
+As mentioned previously, for calculating the $h_{0}^{\rm sd}$ values using Eq. (\ref{eq:h0sd}), $\dot{f}_{\rm s,int}$ values devoid of contamination from dynamical effects should be used.
 We used GalDynPsr to calculate the $\dot{f}_{\rm s,int}$ values for the pulsars given in \citet{aa21}.

-We found that for 136 pulsars, $h_{0}^{\rm sd}$ values increased as compared to those reported in \citet{aa21}.
-This increases the chances of detection of continuous gravitational waves for these pulsars.
-We also got a positive $\dot{P}_{\rm s,int}$ value for 3 pulsars (PSRs J1125+7819, J1300+1240, and J1832-0836) using GalDynPsr, for which \citet{aa21} got negative value of $\dot{P}_{\rm s,int}$.
-Consequently, we calculated the $h_{0}^{\rm sd}$ value for these pulsars too.
-We suggest the use of Model Lb of GalDynPsr to calculate a more realistic value of $\dot{f}_{\rm s,int}$ before using it in the estimation of $h_{0}^{\rm sd}$ (given the availability of all the required observables for estimating $\dot{f}_{\rm s,int}$ using GalDynPsr).
-For the pulsars present inside Globular clusters, there will be additional contribution from respective cluster potentials to the $\left( \frac{\dot{P}_{\rm s} }{ {P}_{\rm s}} \right)_{\rm excess}$ term and hence, further investigation of cluster potential is required for calculating the true intrinsic value of the spin frequency derivative.
+We found that for two pulsars (PSRs J2222-0137 and J1400-1431) the percentage increase in $h_{0}^{\rm sd}$ values was greater than $100\%$ and for three pulsars (PSRs J2322-2650, J1709+2313, and J2010-1323) the percentage increase in $h_{0}^{\rm sd}$ values was between $20\%$ and $100\%$.
+We also got a positive $\dot{P}_{\rm s,int}$ value for three pulsars (PSRs J1125+7819, J1300+1240, and J1832-0836) using GalDynPsr, for which \citet{aa21} got a negative value of $\dot{P}_{\rm s,int}$.
+We calculated the $h_{0}^{\rm sd}$ value for these pulsars too.

+We suggest using Model Lb in GalDynPsr to calculate a more realistic value of $\dot{f}_{\rm s,int}$ before using it in the estimation of $h_{0}^{\rm sd}$ (given the availability of all the required observables for estimating $\dot{f}_{\rm s,int}$ using GalDynPsr).
+For the pulsars present inside globular clusters, there will be an additional contribution from the respective cluster potentials to the $\left( \frac{\dot{P}_{\rm s} }{ {P}_{\rm s}} \right)_{\rm excess}$ term, and hence further investigation of cluster potential is required in order to calculate the true intrinsic value of the spin frequency derivative.